forestgrape/coronavirus/index.md

 * Clinical observations well annotated and as complete as possible.
 Interpretation and analysis are nice to have but not necessary.

 #### easy readable
-Data ideally are in a common format (e.g. CSV) on a public API (e.g. GitHub repository/REST API), are annotated and contain a readme with the specifications what and how is measured.
+Data ideally are in a common format (e.g. CSV) on a public API (e.g. GitHub repository/REST API) are annotated e.g. contain a readme with the specifications what and how is measured.